multinetlab-amsterdam/projects/physical_fitness_2024/README.md

 3.2 SF36 stable; correlations (Pearson continuous/independent sample t-test dichotomy/ANOVA categorical)

-3.3 CIS20 diagnosis; correlaties
+3.3 CIS20 diagnosis; correlations

-3.4 CIS20 stable; correlaties
+3.4 CIS20 stable; correlations

 3.5 SF36 difference diagnosis/stable; correlations

-3.6 CIS20 verschil diagnose/stabiel; correlaties
+3.6 CIS20 difference diagnosis/stable; correlations

 The data preparation part is not in the scripts.
 The analyses starts with complete data sets.
 Patient data is not shared.
 Data from the general popuation cannot be shared.